hacktoon/sitegen/README.md

 You only need Python 3 to run Ion.

 ### How to install
 Create a directory to be your web root.
-Enter it and call the folowing command:
+Enter it and call the following command:

 	ion init

 ### Configure
-After installing, Ion will setup some basic configuration to you, but you can change these values.
+After installing, Ion will setup some basic configuration to you, but you must change these values.

 Open the *config.ion* in and define your settings.
 Here are some examples:
+* **site_tags** - Tags used in HTML meta tags
 * **base_url** - Will be used for absolute linking.
 * **default_theme** - If a custom theme is not provided for a page, this theme will be used.
-* **date_format** - A standard [date format](http://docs.python.org/library/datetime.html#strftime-and-strptime-behavior) used by Python language.
+* **feed_num** - Number of items to be listed in feeds

 ### Create your home page
 Just run the *add* command in the site root folder to create a new page: